fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 ### TailCallAttribute

-In _tail recursive_ functions, the recursive call is the final operation in the function, with its result directly returned without further computation.
-This pattern allows the compiler to optimize memory usage by reusing the current stack frame instead of allocating a new one for each call.
+In _tail recursive_ functions, the recursive call is the final operation in the function, with its result directly returned without a nested function call (and the stack usage that implies).
+This pattern allows the compiler to instead generate a loop equivalent of the nested invocation by reusing the current stack frame instead of allocating a new one for each call.

 As a guardrail, you can use the "TailCall" attribute (since F# 8).